yclim95/project-management-foundation/README.md

 - Ex (Project Goals)
 The project will deliver scheduling improvements so hospital resources can be scheduled efficiently.
 The project will take advantage of funding available for productive and technology enhancements.

+2. Example (Problem Statement)
+- Your client has asked for a project that will fix productivity concerns with the customer service department.
+After asking "why" several times, you are able to determine the cause and create a _____.
+- Why?
+(This is what clearly defines the problem or opportunity that the project will address.)
 ```